dino-/plutus-playground-systemd/README.md

 ### Updating your `plutus` repository

-When changes need to be pulled from `plutus`' upstream, follow this procedure:
+When changes need to be pulled from `plutus` upstream, follow this procedure:

     systemctl --user stop plutus-playground
     cd plutus  # if you're not in the dir already